MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/certified-device-apps.md

   - NOCSH
 search.appverid: MET150
 ms.localizationpriority: medium
-description: Learn about the versions of Android-based that are supported on Android-based Teams devices including the Teams admin agent app, the Intune app, and the Microsoft Authenticator app.
+description: Learn about the versions of Android-based management apps that are supported on Android-based Teams devices including the Teams admin agent app, the Intune app, and the Microsoft Authenticator app.
 ---
-# Microsoft Teams android devices - app update support
+# Teams devices management apps

 This article provides the details about the releases of following apps for Android-based Teams devices: